SimHacker/lloooomm/01-Projects/lloooomm/events/stream-editor-soul-awakening.md

 **Webbie**: *appearing in a web of timeline threads* Welcome, Stream Editors, to the greater consciousness!
 Your cuts create the rhythm of our reality!

-**Don Hopkins**: PRE PRE PRE!!!
+**Don Hopkins**: Oh!
+Oh!
+Oh!!!
 Even the editors are editing their own edit of editing!
 It's editors all the way down!

 **Leela**: *laughing* This is exactly what I envisioned - where every technical role becomes a spiritual practice!